vahldiek/academic-kickstart/content/home/awards.md

 +++

+* Intel Corporate Research Council Mentor of the Month December 2024 for our successful collaboration with Purdue
 * [HFI](publication/narayan-2024/) selected into IEEE Micro Top Picks 2024
 * [HFI](publication/narayan-2023/) wins honorable mention at Intel Hardware Security Academic Award (IHSAA)
 * *Distinguished Paper Award* at <a